|

 Pro©.

+Friendly, powerful and a friend to designers who must create databases.
 You can make dB files look slick and friendly to the end-user.

 Recommend this application highly; even offers database-publishing

 features for the Web.
-Now, with version 7, offers tables and relationships in the tradtional relational model, while supporting the traditional FileMaker relationship structure introduced back in version 3.
-I still build databases primarily using version 5.x.
+Now, since version 7 [and now at release 17], offers tables and relationships in the traditional relational model, while supporting the traditional FileMaker relationship structure introduced back in version 3.

 - The venerable Microsoft

 Excel©.
-If you must use spreadsheets, and
+If you need to use spreadsheets, and

 of holding a clipboard with the world's shortest memory, Excel